Skip to main content

 Planned unit development (PUD) project A project or subdivision that consists of common property and improvements that are owned and maintained by an HOA for the benefit and use of the individual PUD unit owners.
 The unit owners in the project have title to a residential property (lot and structure) and an interest in the HOA that owns or manages the common area and facilities of the PUD.

-See B4-2.3-01, Eligibility Requirements for Units in PUD ProjectsB4-2.3-01, Eligibility Requirements for Units in PUD Projects, for additional detail used in determining whether a project is subject to Fannie Mae’s PUD eligibility requirements.
+See B4-2.3-01, Eligibility Requirements for Units in PUD ProjectsB4-2.3-01, Eligibility Requirements for Units in PUD Projects, for additional detail used in determining whether a project is new or established and subject to Fannie Mae’s PUD eligibility requirements.

 Horizontal Property Regimes